The Top 5 Reasons to Have A Digital Marketing Strategy in 2018

 1. Get Your Share of the Online Audience

 Filipinos are active, and they trust digital brands.
 Your potential customers are part of this online community group.
-There are tools that can help you determine the demand for your product/service, which goes a long way to identifying where your market is or how to best market to them.
+There are tools that can help you determine the demand for your product/service, which goes a long way to identifying your market segments or how best to market to them.

 Under digital marketing, there are the core parts of search engine optimization (SEO), PPC advertising, social media marketing, web design and development, and reputation management.
 Each one of them, or ideally a combination, will raise your digital profile and allow you to reach out to your market.

 2. Build and Maintain Your Authority